yannbelief/readme-editing-area/README.md

 `exportToModel(string $className, string $input_prefix = "", string $input_suffix = "") : className`

-* Export the corresponding values from a form helper into the given domain object.
+* Export the corresponding values from a form helper into a domain object by giving its class name.
 The usage of `$input_prefix` and `$input_suffix` is detailed in the following section.

 `importFromModel(string $model, string $input_prefix = "", string $input_suffix = "") : void`